 Putting My Values Together

-But first, I must revisit the “Identifying Values” step.
+First, I must revisit the “Identifying Values” step.
 I deliberately held this piece of the puzzle somewhat wrong; which creates an issue.
 I only defined one value: the freedom to just be, without worry of how.

 A quick rundown:

-• bible camp left me with a sense of purpose, and knowledge was rewarded
+• Bible camp left me with a sense of purpose, and knowledge was rewarded

-• the foul mouthed somewhat rude persona at the youth camp was liberating, if uncomfortable
+• The foul-mouthed, somewhat rude persona at the youth camp was liberating, if uncomfortable

-• metal shows have a structure, and I can stim, er headbang and mosh, all I want
+• Metal shows have a structure, and I can stim, er, headbang and mosh, all I want

-• work builds on my strengths, and feedback is immediate and definitive
+• Work builds on my strengths, and feedback is immediate and definitive

-• flow state is meditative and self-effacing.
+• Flow state is meditative and self-effacing.

-The values So, which values can I glean from these exercises (and maybe some
+So, which values can I glean from these exercises (and maybe some of the other writing related to the book)?

-A sense of purpose
+A Sense of Purpose

 I need to do things that matter.
-They can matter to me, or to someone i care for and about, or go toward making the world less horrible.
+They can matter to me, or to someone I care for and about, or go toward making the world less horrible.
 The care and nurture aspect of my work, or the personal project of knowing myself better, like all this writing.

 Conversely, I can find it hard and/or frustrating to not have a purpose.
 I loathe looking up from reels on my phone and suddenly an hour or more have gone

-Clear direction
+Clear Direction

-Time and space to be
+Time and Space to Be

 Just being is a core value.
 Some people I can be around more easily than others, sometimes I need time alone to decompress.